MileHacker Logo

 Mid-Range Dining

-Comfortable and diverse menus emphasizing local ingredients.
+Comfortable and diverse menus concentrating on local ingredients.

 • Bryggekanten Brasserie & Bache Bar: Varied menu, local ingredients, waterfront views.